Otsy/vendor/README.md

 * Be fast
 * Get out of the way
-* Do only what is asked of it
+* Do only what is asked